edenny/pheno_paper/README.md

   mkdir npn/config
 ```

-Now you you will need to run the configurator, pointing the Makefile to the appropriate directory where the biocode-fims-configurator lives:
+Now you you will need to run the configurator, calling the buildConfig.sh script and
+passing in your project name.
+Note that you must first adjust local variables in build.properties:
 ```
-  cd build
+  cd bin
-  make -f ../Makefile configurator project_name="{project_name}"
+  ./buildConfig.sh npn
 ```

 Once the configurator does its work and we have succesfully built a configuration you should push
 the completed config file to github (or wherever it should be accessed on the web)

-# Step 3: Pre-processing
+# Step 2: Pre-processing

 The data from NPN and PEP725 will need some modifications to make them
 suitable for turning in to RDF triples.
 This step is necessary as the incoming source data is